semanticdata/zola-guava/README.md

 ## Introduction

 Zola Guava is based on [rust-br/dinkleberg](https://github.com/rust-br/dinkleberg).
 The aim of the project is to revive what is a beautiful theme.

-That said, I have added the following:
+Checkout the live [demo](https://miguelpimentel.do/zola-guava/) of the theme.

+## Features and Improvements

 * Refactored color styles.
 Makes it easier to cusotmize the site.
 * Made different Typography choices.
 Big change to `line height`.